 Here are examples of 360 competencies that you might want to include in your assessments:

 As for rating scales, we encourage you to use frequency scales (Rarely > All the time) instead of “agree to disagree” scales.
-This will help evaluators focus on the consistency of important behaviors.
-If you are using open text items, phrase them in a way that it leads direct evaluators to identify concrete examples of demonstrated behaviors or provide actionable feedback for improvement.
+This will help evaluators focus on the consistency of important behaviours.
+If you are using open text items, phrase them in a way that it leads direct evaluators to identify concrete examples of demonstrated behaviours or provide actionable feedback for improvement.

 Here are some other helpful tips for navigating the right items to ask about in your 360 assessment.

 |Focus your question on a single behaviour||Focus on multiple behaviours (double/triple barrelled)|

 |Start with an action verb (e.g., motivates, listens, and so on.)||Include jargon or overly technically language|

 |Capture an important aspect of a key competency||Include too many/unnecessary adverbs (e.g., efficiently, effectively)|